Preventing and ending homelessness

 Investments

-increasing food security
+- Improving food security

-meeting rent and other household expense assistance
+- Assisting with rent and other household expenses

-increasing transportation options and homeownership opportunities
+- Expanding transportation options and promoting housing opportunities

 Plus, United Way manages the Northern Colorado Continuum of Care, which is the primary place for collaboration in order to make homelessness rare, short-lived, and non-recurring in Weld and Larimer counties.